 If people consume too much food, obesity may result.
 If they consume large amounts of certain nutrients, usually vitamins or minerals, harmful effects (toxicity) may occur.
-If people do not consume enough nutrients, a nutritional deficiency disorder may result.
+If people do not consume enough nutrients, undernutrition may develop, resulting in a nutritional deficiency disorder.

 To determine whether people are consuming a proper amount of nutrients, doctors ask them about their eating habits and diet and do a physical examination to assess the composition and functioning of the body.